kuzeygh/DataStructures/README.md

 9  End of data
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 In homework2.c :
 we have 4 different classes of Data Structures.
-The number of students in these classes may be different.
- Leave student list as sorted when performing the insert operation.
+The number of students in these classes may be different.Leave student list as sorted when performing the insert operation.
 Sort will be performed in decreasing order based on the midterm scores.
 And the program calculates the averages.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 In homework3:
 We'll see how to combine two different data structure Linked List  in one Linked List.